-Tips and travel guide advice on visiting Skellig Michael, Ireland (Ring of Kerry).
-It’s the island Star Wars used to film Star Wars: The Force Awakens and Star Wars: The Last Jedi.
+Visit Skellig Michael, the island film location where they filmed scenes from Star Wars: The Last Jedi and Star Wars: The Force Awakens.
 It’s also a mystic location well known for its Christian heritage and spiritualism.
 It’s now one of my favourite places on Earth.
 I will never forget Skellig Michael Ireland.

 I visited Skellig Michael May 2016 after Star Wars: The Force Awakens was released.
 But, getting to the island, a UNESCO World Heritage Site, was unbelievable all in itself.